On June 24, Quebec celebrates its statutory holiday, La Fête Nationale, formerly known as St. Jean-Baptiste Day (or La Saint-Jean).

 - Public transit follows their holiday schedule

-- Parking meters are in full operation
+- Parking meters are in full operation (IE you can still get tickets!)

 - Garbage and recycling remains on schedule but may vary per neighbourhood